hammerheim-game/hammerheim-rules/3-equipment.md

 ### Star-Sword

-This is an ancient and legendary sword that can cut through armour as if it were a leaf.
+This is an ancient and legendary sword that can cut through armor as if it were a leaf.
 Range: Close Combat
 Strength: As user +1
 Special Rule: No Save, Parry
 Special Rules
-No Save: The great power of the Star-sword ignores all armour saves except for ward and Dodge saves.
+No Save: The great power of the Star-sword ignores all armor saves except for ward and Dodge saves.
 Parry: Star-sword offers an excellent balance of defence and offence.
 A model armed with a Star-sword may parry blows.
 When his opponent rolls to hit, the model armed with a sword